gwnch/gwnch.github.io/_pages/about.md

 Hi, my name is Gwen!

-I work in cybersecurity with a focus on reducing risk through scalable design and repeatable practice, particularly across vulnerability management, configuration management, and application security.
-My current focus is exploring the connection between architecture and governance: how standards become implementable controls, how exceptions are evaluated, and how security decisions hold up under operational constraints.
+I work in cybersecurity with a focus on reducing risk through scalable design and repeatable practice - particularly across vulnerability management, configuration management, and application security.

+Here, I write about my reflections and what I've learned over the years.

 ## Topics I'm exploring
 - **Vulnerability management:** intake > prioritization > remediation SLAs > validation > metrics